 Companies that are due to hold a general meeting during the period 26 March 2020 to 30 September 2020 are permitted to hold these electronically even if their constitution would not normally allow it.
 In addition, the meeting may be held without a quorum having to be assembled in one location.

-The Act also provides for secondary legislation to be introduced to extend certain key filing deadlines at Companies House, including accounts, confirmation statements and notices of appointment and resignation of directors.
+The Corporate Insolvency and Governance Act also provides for secondary legislation to be introduced to extend certain key filing deadlines at Companies House, including accounts, confirmation statements and notices of appointment and resignation of directors.
 Companies House has already brought in provisions which allow UK companies to apply for a three-month extension to their accounts filing deadline if they are unable to meet that deadline owing to COVID-19.

 Measures such as the suspension of winding-up petitions, liability under wrongful trading and relaxation of certain corporate deadlines are due to come to an end on 30 September 2020.
 Given that the commercial impact of COVID-19 will in all probability continue beyond the end of that period, the suspension may be extended for up to 6 months (and even longer) using secondary legislation.